TheMdTF/mdtf-public/apis/matching-system/api/readme.md

 `POST /v1/create-template`

-This endpoint accepts a base64 encoded PNG and attempts to perform a feature extraction operation producing a single template.
+This endpoint accepts a base64 encoded PNG or JPG and attempts to perform a feature extraction operation producing a single template.

 > Body parameter